-The Eurozone is facing an increasing threat from weak or negative growth and from deflation.
-In September, the inflation rate fell further, to reach a low of 0.3%.
+The Eurozone is facing an increasing threat from deflation.
+In November the inflation rate fell to 0.3%.
 However, this is an average for all EZ countries and includes some countries with negative rates of inflation.
-Accordingly, the ECB took some rather limited action in June to loosen monetary policy in order to promote growth.
-In September it took further action to cut its benchmark rate to only 0.05%, its deposit rate to -0.2% and to start a programme of purchases of corporate debt.
-However, it has not embarked yet on full quantitative easing (purchase of sovereign debt).
+Accordingly, the European Central Bank did take some rather limited action in June and September to loosen monetary policy in order to promote growth and is currently expected to embark on quantitative easing early in 2015 to counter this threat of deflation and to stimulate growth.